National Express Coaches: Fares

 National Express tickets are available through a variety of sources.
-Most tickets are booked on-line through both the company’s own website and many third party sites, telephone bookings are also available as are tickets through the traditional channels tickets of National Express ticket offices at coach stations, third-party agents at bus stations and travel agents.
+Most tickets are booked on-line through both the company's own website and many third party sites.
+Telephone bookings are also available as are tickets through the traditional channels tickets of National Express ticket offices at coach stations, third-party agents at bus stations and travel agents.
 Since 2013, tickets have also been available for purchase from the Post Office.

-All fares are revenue managed with a range of prices, meaning that cheaper fares are generally available for those booking well in advance of travel.

-With the introduction of competition from Megabus, more competitive internet-only Funfares were introduced on some routes.
-These were phased out with the introduction of a full range of revenue managed fares from 2017.

-There are several ticket types available, ranging from the cheapest restricted products, to a fully flexible product.

 Coachcards

 National Express offers several discounts to customers.